RamailoTech/msu_unlearningalgorithm/docs/evaluation/saliency.md

    - *Type:* `str`
    - *Example:* `"vit_large_patch16_224"`

-- model_ckpt_path: Path to pretrained Stable Diffusion model.
-   - *Type*: `str`
-   - *Example*: `models/compvis/style50/compvis.ckpt`

 ---

 ### **Training and Sampling Parameters:**
-- theme : Specifies the theme or concept being evaluated for removal from the model's outputs.
+- forget_theme : Specifies the theme or concept being evaluated for removal from the model's outputs.
    - *Type:* `str`
    - *Example:* `"Bricks"`